-- a) "Advertising" refers to the use of media (e.g., newspapers, magazines, radio, television, signage, and internet including email messaging and social media) to communicate a message to a wider audience. - b) "Accredited testing facility" (or ATF) means a test facility or laboratory registered and approved by AGLC for the purpose of gaming supply testing and certification. - c) "AGLC" means Alberta Gaming, Liquor & Cannabis. - d) "Background check" means a background investigation intended to determine the eligibility of an applicant, licensee, or registrant to ensure integrity and the lawful conduct of gaming. - e) "Biometrics" means a biological identification input, such as fingerprints or retina patterns. - f) "Bearer ticket" means a consecutively-numbered ticket without the ticket purchaser's name, address, or phone number. - g) "Bearer ticket raffle" means a raffle conducted during a specific sports or entertainment event, where the charitable organization sells tickets and conducts the draw on the same day tickets are sold. - h) "Board" means the Board of AGLC. - i) "Bona fide member" means an individual who is named in the official records of the charitable organization as a current member in good standing of the charitable organization. - j) "Charitable Gaming Policies Handbook" (or CGPH) means the set of AGLC policies, policy standards, and procedures that apply to charitable gaming licensing eligibility and use of gaming proceeds. - k) "Discount tickets" means multiple tickets sold as a package at a price per ticket that is lower than the price charged for a single ticket (e.g., a single ticket for \$2 or three tickets for \$5). - I) "Discrepancy Report" means a report prepared by the licensed charitable organization, registered worker, and/or volunteer regarding a breach of the raffle terms and conditions, security breach or any illegal activity while conducting a raffle.
+- a) "Advertising" refers to the use of media (e.g., newspapers, magazines, radio, television, signage, and internet including email messaging and social media) to communicate a message to a wider audience. - b) "Accredited testing facility" (or ATF) means a test facility or laboratory registered and approved by AGLC for the purpose of gaming supply testing and certification. - c) "AGLC" means Alberta Gaming, Liquor & Cannabis. - d) "Background check" means a background investigation intended to determine the eligibility of an applicant, licensee, or registrant to ensure integrity and the lawful conduct of gaming. - e) "Biometrics" means a biological identification input, such as fingerprints or retina patterns. - f) "Bearer ticket" means a consecutively numbered ticket without the ticket purchaser's name and contact information. - g) "Bearer ticket raffle" means a raffle where the charitable organization sells bearer tickets and conducts the draw during a specific entertainment event. - h) "Board" means the Board of AGLC. - i) "Bona fide member" means an individual who is named in the official records of the charitable organization as a current member in good standing of the charitable organization. - j) "Charitable Gaming Policies Handbook" (or CGPH) means the set of AGLC policies that apply to charitable gaming licensing eligibility and use of gaming proceeds.
+(Amended May 2022) - k) "Discount tickets" means multiple tickets sold as a package at a price per ticket that is lower than the price charged for a single ticket (e.g., a single ticket for \$2 or three tickets for \$5). - "Discrepancy Report" means a report prepared by the licensed charitable organization, registered worker, and/or volunteer regarding a breach of the raffle terms and conditions, security breach or any illegal activity while conducting a raffle. - m) "Draw" means the approved random selection process by which a winner is determined.